yurii-shkoropad/avr-cheat-sheet/notes/general.md

 - MacOS - `/dev/tty.usbmodem1421` or `/dev/tty.usbserial-2110`.
 On MacOs can be found with `ls /dev/tty.usb*`;

 ### USB UART Driver
-CP210x USB to UART Bridge VCP Drivers from Silabs [link](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads#software)
+- `CP210x` USB to UART Bridge VCP Drivers from Silabs [link](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads#software).
+For example `ESP32` has it.
+- `CH340` USB to UART drivers for macos [link](https://github.com/adrianmihalko/ch340g-ch34g-ch34x-mac-os-x-driver).
+For example `Arduino nano` has it.

 ## Baud rate
 Baud rate - at which speed firmware will be flashed.
 Different micro controllers has different baud rates.